 For a simple SWOT analysis, this is it.
-However, for a EIC proposal, you will need to do additional analyses by cross-analyzing different quadrants of the SWOT analysis on Phase 2.
-These analyses are presented as four questions, each relating an internal and an external aspect.
-Of course, it might not be feasible to relate all bullet points of a quadrant to all aspects of a different quadrant.
-In that case, they should be matched/related whenever possible.
+However, for an EIC proposal, you need to do additional analyses by cross-analyzing different quadrants of the SWOT analysis on Phase 2.
+These analyses come in the form of four specific questions, each relating an internal and an external aspect.
+Of course, it might not be feasible to relate all aspects of one quadrant to all aspects of another quadrant.
+This is fine.
+Just remember to relate them as much as possible.

 The four questions that will guide the analyses are:

 - To which extent your Strengths will enable you to seize these Opportunities?